Generating Benchmarks for Factuality Evaluation of Language Models: The Evaluation Approach

-The second and third properties are aimed at making it harder to distinguished between the factual and non-factual completions for reasons other than their factual correctness, such as fluency or style.
+The second and third properties make it harder to distinguish between the factual and non-factual completions for reasons other than their factual correctness, such as fluency or style.
 Furthermore, it is desirable that the non-factual completions be logical and self-consistent, to make them more difficult to eliminate.
-For example, for $c^{+}=$\textit{``They got married in 2010 and divorced in {\textbf{2017}}''}, then $c^{-}=$\textit{``They got married in 2010 and divorced in \textbf{2019}''} is a good non-factual completion since it checks whether the model knows the divorce year, while $c^{-}=$\textit{``They got married in 2010 and divorced in \textbf{2009}''} only evaluates the model's knowledge of the temporal relations between marriage and divorce.
+For example, modifying $c^+=$\textit{``They got married in 2010 and divorced in {\textbf{2017}}''} by changing \textit{2017} to \textit{2009}, results in a non-factual completion which can be discarded by knowing the temporal relation between marriage and divorce.

-\paragraph{Error Types} Ideally, non-factual completions in a \method dataset should span a diverse variety of factuality error types.
-To achieve this, we adopt the error typology introduced in FRANK \cite{pagnoni-etal-2021-understanding} for factual evaluation in summarization.
-While they introduced their error typology to categorize factual inconsistencies of generated summaries w.r.t.\ the source document, we instead leverage this typology to vary the type of factual inconsistencies that hold between between our non-factual completions and the prefix and completion ($t$ and $c^+$).
-We focus on the five error types from two categories: semantic frame errors and discourse errors (examples shown in Table \ref{tab:negxamples}):
+\paragraph{Error Types} Non-factual completions in a \method dataset should cover diverse factuality error types.
+To do so, we adopt the error typology introduced in FRANK \cite{pagnoni-etal-2021-understanding}.
+While they introduced their error typology to categorize factual inconsistencies of generated summaries w.r.t.\ the source document, we instead leverage this typology to vary the type of factual inconsistencies that hold between non-factual completions and the prefix and completion ($t$ and $c^+$).
+We focus on the five error types from two error categories: semantic frame and discourse (examples in Table \ref{tab:negxamples}):

 \begin{itemize} \item \textit{Predicate} error: a predicate that is inconsistent with $c^+$ or $t$. \item \textit{Entity} error: The subject or object of a predicate are inconsistent with $c^+$ or $t$. \item \textit{Circumstance} error: The completion contains information describing the circumstance of a predicate (\textit{e.g.}, location, time, manner) that is inconsistent with $c^+$ or $t$. \item \textit{Coreference} error: The contradiction is inconsistent with a pronoun/reference in $c^+$ or $t$, referring to a wrong or non-existing entity. \item \textit{Link} error: $c^-$ is inconsistent with $c^+$ or $t$ in the way that different statements are linked together (causal/temporal links). \end{itemize}